Montreal’s Quartier Latin: Your Guide to Food, Culture & More

 Biking to Quartier Latin’s – Montreal

-During the summer, biking is a fantastic way to explore and get some exercise while heading to Quartier Latin.
-The bike paths, especially on Maisonneuve Boulevard, will lead you directly to this vibrant neighborhood.
+During the summer, biking is a fantastic way to explore the city and get a little exercise on the way to Quartier Latin.
+Well-marked bike paths — especially along Maisonneuve Boulevard — make it easy to ride straight into the heart of this vibrant neighbourhood.

 Here are a few options for biking to Quartier Latin: